Are resume photos a good or idea or is it another red flag to the hiring manager?

 So, you’ve decided a photo will only increase your chance of getting your dream job.

 But how should the resume photo look?
-Size?
-Clothes?
-Placement??
-So many questions!

-Don’t use selfies or low-quality webcam photos.
-Go with a neutral facial expression or a sincere smile.
+Just keep it simple and go with a neutral facial expression or a sincere smile.

 We recommend that you spend some money on a professional headshot.
 You can use this picture everywhere and see that it was worth it in the long run.